hungcq/knowledge-repo/information-technology/microservices-patterns/terms.md

   - Access token: API gateway passes a token containing information about the user (eg identity & roles) to the services that it invokes
 - Cross-cutting concerns patterns:
-  - Externalized configuration: provide the configuration property values to a service instance at runtime
+  - Externalized configuration
-  - Microservice chassis: a framework/set of frameworks that handle cross-cutting concerns (eg observability, config)
+  - Microservice chassis
 - Observability patterns:
   - Application metrics (373)
   - Audit logging (377)